Rupee-Foundation/Rupee-Evolution/README.md

 Intro
 ==========================
-RupeeEvolution is a true optional anonymous, untraceable, and secure hybrid cryptocurrency.
+Rupee Evolution is expertimental software, intended to be a liquid time-value storage technology based on the works and technical development of Denarius (D).
+Rupee Evolution attributes are intended to be a lesser version of said software with heavy modifications to block and reward production economics.
+Rupee Evolution is intended for global adoption by users wanting to participate in passive reward systems and creation of virtual property.
+Additionally, Rupee Evolution is intended for global use in charitable donations and supporting a greater well-being and advancement of humanity.

 Ticker: RUPEE

-RupeeEvolution [RUPEE] is an anonymous, untraceable, energy efficient, Proof-of-Work (New Tribus Algorithm) and Proof-of-Stake cryptocurrency.
-84,000,000 RUPEE will be created in approx. about 15 years during the PoW phase.
-RupeeEvolution had a 26.19% Premine of 22,000,000 RUPEE for SWAP, distribution, and marketing.
+Rupee Evolution [RUPEE] is an energy efficient, Proof-of-Work, Proof-of-Stake, Hybrid Collateral Node system.
+RUPEE is a cryptographic time-value storage technology (TVST) using the Tribus algorithm.
+RUPEE strives for a checks and balances system in which holders looking to produce stake rewards must compete with miners, miner rewards, thus reducing scheduled staked inflation rate.
+Collateral Nodes (CN) are not limited to large quanitity holders or powerful buyers.
+CN rewards are averaged across all active nodes.
+Small quantity owners can build Collateral Nodes and receive 60% of all stake and miner rewards.
+100,000,000 RUPEE will be created in approximately 40 years.
+Rupee Evolution will have 3.9% of total rewards premined for uses in swaps from Rupee Blockchain (RUP) and initial launch phase.

 Specifications
 ==========================
-* Total number of coins: 84,000,000 RUPEE
+* Total number of coins: 100,000,000 RUPEE
-* Ideal block time: 60 seconds
+* Target block time: 60 seconds
+* Staked Annual Inflation Rate: 20%
-* Stake interest: 10% annual static inflation
+* Stake Rewards: 8%
+* PoW Rewards: Varies, not to exceed 2/block (-60%)
 * Confirmations: 10 blocks
-* Maturity: 40 blocks
+* Reward Maturity: 60 blocks
 * Min stake age: 24 hours
-* Cost of Hybrid Fortuna Stakes: 8,400 RUPEE
+* Collateral Requirement for Hybrid Collateral Node: 100 RUPEE
-* Hybrid Fortuna Stake Reward: 70% of the current block reward
+* Hybrid Collateral Node Reward: 60% of block reward averaged and dispersed across all Collateral Node owners
 * P2P Port: 64630, Testnet Port: 64631
 * RPC Port: 64634, Testnet RPC Port: 64635
 * Fortuna Stake Port: 64638, Testnet Port: 64639